Arwa-Abbas/Multi-Channel-Customer-Churn-And-Retention-System/README.md

 # Multi-Channel-Customer-Churn-And-Retention-System

-A comprehensive customer churn prediction and retention analytics platform built with **FastAPI, React, Survival Analysis, and Machine Learning**.
+An end-to-end customer churn analytics pipeline and platform that combines RFM segmentation, Survival Analysis (Cox Proportional Hazards), XGBoost classification, and CLV prediction to identify at-risk customers and estimate revenue impact, built with **FastAPI, React, Survival Analysis, and Machine Learning**.

 ---